couchbaselabs/couchbase-rs/README.md

 More examples can be found in the `examples` folder.
 Please open a ticket if something is not present or does not showcase what you need.

 ## Unsafe Code
 This code contains **unsafe {}** code blocks.
 Breathe slowly and calm down, it's going to be okay.
 The reason why we use unsafe code is so that we can call into `libcouchbase` which is a C library.
 The only unsafe code is found in the lcb part of the IO module.
 So if you experience a segfault, it will likely come from there.
 We are trying to even keep unsafe in there minimal, but by the nature of it, it is all over the place.
-We are also working on a pure Rust SDK with no unsafe code (hoepfully), but until this ships and is mature we have to live with it.
+We are also working on a pure Rust SDK with no unsafe code (hopefully), but until this ships and is mature we have to live with it.